-The INDOT anticipates awarding a construction contract in September 2023 as shown in the procurement schedule below (see Table 2-2).
+As illustrated below in Table 2-2, the design consultant was issued a notice to proceed (NTP) for the PE and design work on the Project in July 2021.
+The INDOT anticipates awarding a construction contract in July 2024 as shown in the procurement schedule below.
 The Project does not require permanent RW acquisitions within the project limits.
-Further, utility relocations associated with this Project are anticipated to be cleared within the construction timeframe allotted.
+Further, the Project does not require utility relocations or railroad coordination.
 Table 2-2 provides the current procurement schedule for the Project.